mackles/mackles.github.io/content/posts/distributed-processing-graph-colouring.md

 How many crayons do you need such that no circles that are connected have the same colour?

 We then can reframe our initial problem to be:
-*Given a graph, what it the minimum set of colours I need to colour each node such that two adjacent nodes do not share the same colour?*
+*Given a graph, what is the minimum set of colours I need to colour each node such that two adjacent nodes do not share the same colour?*

 Generalised solutions to it are not polynomial in execution time, and those that are polynomial in execution time constrain the input graphs they apply to.